Menu

 APRCUp to 12.5%

 At least 51% of customers get the representative APR.
-Your credit score greatly affects loan terms, and defaults can make getting approved harder.
+Your credit score significantly affects loan terms, and defaults can make it harder to get approved.
 Always compare different secured loans to find the best one for you.

 Impact of Secured Loans on Remortgaging

-Secured loans and remortgaging are closely linked in property finance.
+Secured loans and remortgaging are closely linked in the property finance sector.
 Many ask, ‘Does a secured loan affect remortgaging?’
 Yes, it can impact your options.

 Secured loans add a second charge to your property, making remortgaging harder.
 Lenders consider this debt when you apply, which might limit your choices.

-• Equity: A secured loan reduces your property’s equity, affecting your loan-to-value ratio.
+• Equity: A secured loan reduces your property’s equity, which in turn affects your loan-to-value ratio.

 • Affordability: Lenders consider your secured loan repayments when checking what you can afford.